 Set the mood for family meals

-Turn off the screens and put on some music.
+Purchase the best dinnerware sets uk, turn off the screens, and put on some music.
 Create quality family time every day.

 The junk food challenge

 As you begin to slow down and savour your food, you become more discerning about what you are eating.
 If you have kids or a partner who love junk food, tell them the one condition for them to eat it is they have to slow down and savour every mouthful.
 Fast food doesn’t taste good when eaten slowly!
 It will soon put them off.